open-horizon/open-horizon.github.io/docs/installing/install_k3s_edge_cluster.md

 5. Define this registry in Docker as an insecure registry:

-   1. Install docker (if not already installed):
+   1. Install Docker (if not already installed):

       ```bash
       curl -fsSL get.docker.com | sh